netmeld/netmeld/docs/INSTALL.md

 ### Initialize the Data Store
-The default database is named `site` and if that is fine then:
+The default database is named `site` and can be initialized with the following:
 ```
 nmdb-initialize
 ```

-To create a non-default database, `nmdb-initialize --db-name [dbname]`.
+To create a non-default database, `nmdb-initialize --db-name DB_NAME`.

 To create a visualization to assist in understanding the database schema with regards to the tables.
 Note, this assumes we are using the default database